RedShiftT/tbotfomhack/README.md

 # tbotfomhack
-Telegram bot created at some school hackathon in 2020 in 3 days.
+Telegram bot created at some hackathon in 2020 in 3 days.